Game-Theoretic Multiagent Reinforcement Learning: Extensive-Form Games

-Fictitious play (FP) \citep{berger2007brown} is one of the oldest learning procedures in game theory that is provably convergent for zero-sum games, potential games, and two-player n-action games with generic payoffs.
+Fictitious play (FP) \cite{berger2007brown} is one of the oldest learning procedures in game theory that is provably convergent for zero-sum games, potential games, and two-player n-action games with generic payoffs.
+Although the algorithm guarantees convergence to the NE, the convergence is not efficient in the worst case \cite{daskalakis2014counter}.
 In FP, each player maintains a belief about the empirical mean of the opponents' average policy, based on which the player selects the best response.
-With the best response defined in Eq. (\ref{eq:best_response}), we can write the FP updates as { }
+With the best response defined in Eq. (\ref{eq:best_response}), we can write the FP updates as: { }

 In the FP scheme, each agent is oblivious to the other agents' reward; however, they need full access to their own payoff matrix in the stage game.
 In the continuous case with an infinitesimal learning rate of $1/t \rightarrow 0$, Eq. (\ref{eq:fp}) is equivalent to $d \boldsymbol{\pi}_t / dt \in \mathbf{Br}\big(\boldsymbol{\pi}_t \big) - \boldsymbol{\pi}_t $ in which $\mathbf{Br}(\boldsymbol{\pi}_t) = \big(\mathbf{Br}(\pi^{-1}_t),..., \mathbf{Br}(\pi^{-N}_t) \big) $. \cite{viossat2013no} proved that continuous FP leads to no regret and is thus Hannan consistent.
 If the empirical distribution of each $\pi^i_t$ converges in FP, then it converges to a NE\footnote{Note that the convergence in Nash strategy does not necessarily mean the agents will receive the expected payoff value at NE.
 In the example of Rock-Paper-Scissor games, agents' actions are still miscorrelated after convergence, flipping between one of the three strategies, though their average policies do converge to $(1/3, 1/3, 1/3)$. }.